PROSPECTIVE STUDENTS– General Info

 - Financial aid is available to eligible students through Metropolitan State University.
 Information regarding application for financial aid will be provided after acceptance into the program.

-The following holidays are allowed: New Year’s Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.
+The following holidays are observed: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.

 The student is expected to begin maternity leave under the direction of her obstetrician and to complete the program as soon as her obstetrician advises that she may begin work following delivery according to the leave of absence policy.

 Students provide their own room and board.

 Students must provide their own transportation.
 Although bus service is available, it is preferable for the students to have their own transportation.
 Parking is available at Metropolitan State University, free parking is available at the School office, and paid parking is available at the hospitals.

 Registered nurse anesthesia students shall not be employed as nurse anesthetists by title or function.
 Although a limited amount of part-time work in nursing is permitted, this practice is discouraged.